t41372/Open-LLM-VTuber/README.md

 live2d technical details
 - Uses [guansss/pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) to display live2d models in *browser*
 - Uses WebSocket to control facial expressions and talking state between the server and the front end
-- The Live2D implementation in this project is currently in its early stages.
-It currently requires an internet connection to load the required frontend packages from CDN.
-Once the page is loaded, you can disconnect the internet.
-Some Live2D models need to be fetched from CDN; some don't.
+- All the required packages are locally available, so the front end works offline.
+- You can load live2d models from a URL or the one stored locally in the `live2d-models` directory.
+The default `shizuku-local` is stored locally and works offline.
+If the URL property of the model in the model_dict.json is a URL rather than a path starting with `/live2d-models`, they will need to be fetched from the specified URL whenever the front end is opened.
 Read `doc/live2d.md` for documentation on loading your live2D model from local.
-- Run the `server.js` to run the WebSocket communication server, open the `index.html` in the `./static` folder to open the front end, and run `launch.py` to run the backend for LLM/ASR/TTS processing.
+- Run the `server.py` to run the WebSocket communication server, open the `index.html` in the `./static` folder to open the front end, and run `launch.py` to run the backend for LLM/ASR/TTS processing.

 ## Install & Usage